ABOUT THE FRAMEWORK

 What if I haven’t been able to complete it in six weeks?
 What if I need more time?

-Please talk to us to discuss the situation, we are aware that situations change and safeguarding cases can take priority.
+Please talk to us to discuss the situation.
+We are aware that situations change and safeguarding cases can take priority.

-Can more than one person work on or access the Framework at the same time?
+Can more than one person work on or access The Framework at the same time?

 At present there is only one log in available per submission, therefore all information must be uploaded by one individual.